ROCm/gpu-operator/README.md

 kubectl get pods -n kube-amd-gpu
 ```

+### Grafana Dashboards

+Following dashboards are provided for visualizing GPU metrics collected from device-metrics-exporter:
+- Overview Dashboard: Provides a comprehensive view of the GPU cluster.
+- GPU Detail Dashboard: Offers a detailed look at individual GPUs.
+- Job Detail Dashboard: Presents detailed GPU usage for specific jobs in SLURM and Kubernetes environments.
+- Node Detail Dashboard: Displays detailed GPU usage at the host level.

 ## Support

 For bugs and feature requests, please file an issue on our [GitHub Issues](https://github.com/ROCm/gpu-operator/issues) page.